 The i55 is a scanner manufactured by Kodak.
 If your scanner is not able to handle multiple pages, can't access the automatic document feeder or simply won't scan, you may need to update the driver.
 Our archive contains recent Windows 11 and Windows 10 drivers that match this device.
 Older operating systems like Windows 8 are also supported.
-This driver is highly rated (4.4 out of 5 stars) with over 137,401 downloads.
+This driver is highly rated (3.7 out of 5 stars) with over 1,241 downloads.
 Find the best version below that matches your operating system.
-We use the latest anti-virus and anti-malware technology to make downloading safe and worry-free.
+Safe and secure downloads are our guarantee.
+The DriverGuide download archive is scanned regularly using the latest anti-virus software.

 |Kodak i55 Driver Update Utility||Install the driver automatically|